 Skip to main content

-Define and receive interventions to trigger real-time actions with Signals
+Define interventions to trigger real-time actions with Signals

 Interventions are automated triggers that enable real-time actions based on user behavior.
-You'll need to define and subscribe to them.
+You'll need to define them, as described on this page, and subscribe to them in your application.

 There are three methods for defining interventions in Signals: